tipsimoy/SpaceAppNASA/README.md

 ### How to use the Desktop Application ###

-1.)
-Register your rover on our web application, and get the permalink.
+-Register your rover on our web application, and get the permalink.
-2.)
-Paste the permalink on the desktop app then specify the serial communication port
+-Paste the permalink on the desktop app then specify the serial communication port
 	of your GSM USB Stick then click connect.
-3.)
-Start your rover.
+-Start your rover.
-4.)
-The rover will send data to your GSM.
+-The rover will send data to your GSM.
-5.)
-Desktop app will allow you to review all data being sent by the rover, then click Upload
+-Desktop app will allow you to review all data being sent by the rover, then click Upload
 	when you are done.
-6.)
-The data will now be sent and recorded on our server.
+-The data will now be sent and recorded on our server.

 Note: Internet Connection is required for uploading process.

 ### How to use the Web Application ###

----CREATING AN ACCOUNT---
+-CREATING AN ACCOUNT---
-1.)
-Access the main page of Simoy Project.
+-Access the main page of Simoy Project.
-2.)
-Click Signup.
+-Click Signup.
-3.)
-Fill-in all required information.
+-Fill-in all required information.
-4.)
-Click Register.
+-Click Register.
 And now you may login through the main site.

----REGISTER YOUR ROVER---
+-REGISTER YOUR ROVER---
-1.)
-Logon to your account.
+-Logon to your account.
-2.)
-Click Add Rover.
+-Click Add Rover.
-3.)
-Specify a name your want.
+-Specify a name your want.
-4.)
-Specify the serial code provided upon purchase of your rover.
+-Specify the serial code provided upon purchase of your rover.
-5.)
-Done.
+-Done.

----REVIEWING RECENT DATA---
+-REVIEWING RECENT DATA---
-1.)
-Logon to your account.
+-Logon to your account.
-2.)
-Click myData.
+-Click myData.
-3.)
-On this part, you can see all informations provided by the rover.
+-On this part, you can see all informations provided by the rover.
-4.)
-Web Application also provide HIGH, MID, LOW conditions.
+-Web Application also provide HIGH, MID, LOW conditions.
-5.)
-Also, it provides symptoms.
+-Also, it provides symptoms.

 ### End-User License Agreement (EULA) ###